SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h3>chars</h3>

+The datatype storing a single character is generally called char.
 In rust, a char contains a single UTF-32 encoded unicode codepoint.

 <h3>Strings<h3>

+A string type is generally a type for an arbitrary sequence of characters.
+Depending on the language, strings may be mutable or immutable (python, JS).
+If a language has immutable strings, string operations actually create a new string.
 In many languages, especially those that do not have a char type, string literals can be indicated either with single or double quotes.
 In languages that have a char type, the char type is generally indicated with single quotes, and the string type with double quotes.
 Examples: C#, Java, Rust
 Some langauges that don't have a char type differentiate between string literals with single and double quotes (e.g. treating single quote string literals as raw strings, e.g. sh, Perl, Ruby), some languages (CSS, HTML, lua, liquid, python, JS) do not.